mit-cml/yrtoolkit/AI/tutorials/alexa-helloworld.md

 ![Add utterances](../images/alexa-helloworld/blocks3.png){:.enlargeImage}

-(If you are familiar with the List block, you can make this list as bigger and add as many phrases as you can.)
+(If you are familiar with the List block, you can make this list bigger by clicking the blue icon at the top left of the block and add as many phrases as you want.)

 Remember that the structure of any command you tell Alexa when you want to trigger a skill is:

 <center> “Alexa, tell <span style="background-color: yellow"> (Invocation Name)</span> to <span style="background-color: LightPink"> (Utterance)</span>” </center>

-We already set the invocation name is Codi Bee, now we added the intent phrases, “Say hi”, “Say hello”, and "Say hello world".
+We already set the invocation name as Codi Bee, and now we've added the intent phrases, “Say hi”, “Say hello”, and "Say hello world".
 Here is a full example of what Alexa might hear when we want to trigger our new Skill:

 <center> “Alexa, tell <span style="background-color: yellow"> Codi bee</span> to <span style="background-color: LightPink"> say hello</span>.” </center>